The Real UX Skill They Don't Teach Decision-Making Under Constraints

 Business Goals

 What does success look like for the company?
 Align with the metrics that actually get tracked and rewarded.
+If leadership measures conversion rate, optimize for conversion — not for the engagement metric you think is more important.
+Fight that battle separately.

 - 3.